-- (f) Duplicate permit.
-If an operator requests a duplicate permit, the operator shall pay the department a fee of \$15.00. - (g) Fees for special condition inspections.
-For inspection or consultation activities that are not directly related to the department's responsibilities for issuing permits, the department shall charge the operator or the entity requesting the inspection or consultation \$175.00.
+(f) Duplicate license.
+If an operator requests a duplicate license, the operator shall pay the department a fee of \$15.00.

-(3) PENALTIES FOR INSUFFICIENCY OF PAYMENT.
-If the payment for a new or renewal permit is by check or other draft drawn upon an account containing insufficient funds, the applicant or operator shall, within 15 days after receipt of notice from the department of the insufficiency, pay all applicable fees under sub.
+- (g) Fees for special condition inspections.
+For inspection or consultation activities that are not directly related to the department's responsibilities for issuing licenses, the department shall charge the operator or the entity requesting the inspection or consultation \$175.00. - (3) PENALTIES FOR INSUFFICIENCY OF PAYMENT.
+If the payment for a new or renewal license is by check or other draft drawn upon an account containing insufficient funds, the applicant or operator shall, within 15 days after receipt of notice from the department of the insufficiency, pay all applicable fees under sub.
 (1) and the financial institution's processing charges by cashier's check or other certified draft, money order, or cash.

-Table DHS 178.06 Fee Schedule
+Table ATCP 79.06 Fee Schedule